shivshankardayal/Kunjika/README.md

 "It is software made up of bugs."

-Stackoverflow clone.
+It started as Stackoverflow clone but now I have implemented some features which are not there in Stackoverflow so calling Kunjika a clone is not appropriate.
+It has skills and endorsement features like linked in.
+I am also going to implement articles feature which can act as a knowledge base portion for a QA site.
 I am using Flask framework so obviously Python as well.
 Couchbase for database and Memcahced funcitonality.

 This project has been started to scratch my own itch.
 OSQA's development has been stopped.